gerstudent/gerstudent/README.md

 ## Some facts about me</h3>

 - 👔 Have 3+ years experience of Backend Development.
-- 📈 I'm currently interested in Go, Cybersecurity and Web 3.0
+- 📈 Currently interested in Go, Cybersecurity and Web 3.0
 - 🎓 Strong knowledge of Go, C++, Python, data structures and algorithms.
 - 📊 Experience with unit testing, message brokers, CI/CD, asynchronous systems.
-- 🚴 I lead an active lifestyle, like to play volleyball, basketball, run marathons and ride a bicycle.
+- 🚴 Lead an active lifestyle, like to play volleyball, basketball, run marathons and ride a bicycle.

 ## Contacts